zxbdmz2012/copilotdemo/README.md

 }
 ```

-In this example, `MyService` is a service implementation that will be automatically registered when the application starts.
+In this example, `MyService` is a targetService implementation that will be automatically registered when the application starts.

 ## Step 3: Add the Server Interfaces on the Client Side

 On the client side, you need to add the interfaces of the services that you want to call.
 The class name, method name, and parameters of the interfaces should be exactly the same as those on the server side.
 You also need to add the @Service annotation to the methods of the interfaces.
 This annotation is used to specify the URL for the RPC call.
-The URL of the service is read from the application.yaml file.
+The URL of the targetService is read from the application.yaml file.
 Here is an example:
 ```java
 public interface IMyService {
     @Service(url = "${services.service1}")